Frederick Samuel Willoughby

-Frederick Samuel Willoughby (1862-1928) was a Church of England priest, academic administrator and later Old Catholic bishop.
+Frederick Samuel Willoughby (1862-1928) was a Church of England priest, academic administrator and later Independent Old Catholic bishop.
 While vicar of Hooton Pagnell, he founded and was first principal of St Chad's Hostel, which survives as St Chad's College, Durham.

 After accusations were made against him by parishioners at a later parish, he resigned his holy orders in the Church of England in 1914, and was accepted into the Old Roman Catholic Church in Great Britain, where he was consecrated as a bishop.
 Though he was expelled from that church the following year, he consecrated a number of others as bishops, including J. I. Wedgwood who went on to found the Liberal Catholic Church.

 Church of England

 Education and early ministry

 He entered St Catharine's College, Cambridge in 1880, graduating BA in 1883, then trained for the ministry at Lichfield Theological College.

 He was ordained deacon in 1887 and priest in 1888, and served his first curacy at Worfield, in rural Shropshire.
 During his time at Worfield, he joined the Society of the Holy Cross, a strongly Anglo-Catholic organisation.
 He remained there until 1894, when he began a second curacy at St Paul's Church, Worcester.
 In Worcester he met Louisa Telfer, daughter of a prison chaplain, and the two were married.
 They then moved to Parkgate, South Yorkshire, where Willoughby began a third curacy.